Intubation Procedure Overview with Practice Questions

 9. What manual maneuver is used during intubation?

-Head tilt, chin lift, and jaw thrust
+The head tilt, chin lift, and jaw thrust maneuvers are commonly used to open the airway.

 10. What are the indications for the head tilt, chin lift maneuver?